Abbykus/Abbycus-ESP8266-Development-Board/README.md

 The [Espressif ESP-IDF](https://idf.espressif.com/) offers more detailed control of certain features but lacks the rich library support of either the Arduino IDE or PlatformIO and is specific to Espressif devices.

+Additionally the QDEV-ESP8266 supports microPython.
+See Examples for more info.